-Kari Banks, BSN, RN, is the school nurse at SAA.
+Kari Banks, BSN, RN, NSCN is the school nurse at SAA.
 She joined the staff in August 2006.
 She has been a Registered Nurse for over 30 years.
 Mrs. Banks graduated with a Bachelor's Degree in Nursing from Columbia Union College (currently Washington Adventist University) in 1986.
 She is also certified by the National Board for the Certification of School Nurses.

 Mrs. Banks has worked in various health settings such as the Newborn Nursery, Labor and Delivery (23 years) and Community Health.

-There are three Certified Medication Technicians (Mrs. Terri Sheahin , Mrs. Amundha Mullikin, and Mr. Greg Macalinao) that work with Mrs. Banks when needed.
+There are three Certified Medication Technicians (Mrs. Terri Sheahin and Mr. Greg Macalinao) that work with Mrs. Banks when needed.
 All SAA Faculty and Staff are certified in First Aid and CPR/AED.